 - 2 cloves garlic minced

-- 2 14.5 ounce cans of diced tomatoes with juices
+- 29 ounce can of diced tomatoes with juices

-- ½ cup finely minced fresh flat-leaf parsley
+- ยฝ cup finely minced fresh flat-leaf parsley

 - 1 tablespoon finely minced fresh basil